fredrikp999/fredrikp999.github.io/_posts/2023-01-15-minIObasics.markdown

 ## minIO bucket setup
 * Create a bucket in minIO (Buckets->Create Bucket)
 * Configure access, policy for user (Access->Users)
+* It is possible to enable anynomous access to a specific bucket.
+Not recommended in general, but there might be cases

 # Install and configure minIO client
 See [minIO client quick start](https://min.io/docs/minio/linux/reference/minio-mc.html)